You are currently viewing Understanding the Legal Process of PLC Registration in Chennai

 1) Getting the director’s identification number (DIN) and the digital signature certificate (DSC)

 Any documents that the authorized person provides electronically bear the DSC stamp.
 It ensures the confidentiality and accuracy of documents sent electronically.
 A DSC is annexed to all files submitted via the MCA portal.
-Online transactions like LLPs, business incorporations, and income tax e-filing are validated using DSC (Digital signature certificate).
+Online transactions like LLPs, business incorporations, and income tax e-filing are validated using a DSC.

 2) Name approval and reservation